 City Barbs does not endeavor to become a newspaper.
-The primary goals are to offer facts and viewpoints that constitute alternatives to the official party line and to let others know they are not alone in their desires for reform.
+The primary goals are to offer facts and viewpoints that constitute alternatives to official narratives when needed, and to let others know they are not alone in their desires for reform.
 Sometimes that involves acts of journalism, sometimes not.

 Register to comment and/or to post articles of local interest.
 We welcome original content and viewpoints at this blog or through a link to yours.

 You may publish here under a pseudonym as long as you are not a public official or director of an organization that receives public money.

 City Barbs earns no revenue from advertising or subscriptions.
 It is a 100% volunteer operation.
 We do accept small donations from readers to help cover the costs of domain registration and hosting at Dreamhost.